-- You become a victim rather than take full responsibility of your actions.
+- You become a victim rather than take full responsibility for your actions.

-- Your life becomes scarce and leave everything down to chance.
+- Your life becomes scarce and leaves everything down to chance.

 - You become lazy with your life and arrogant in the belief that people should ‘accept’ you for who you just are.

-The third point i’m going to go into because it seems like a massive contradiction to everything i’ve said in previous articles about self-acceptance.
+The third point I’m going to go into is because it seems like a massive contradiction to everything I’ve said in previous articles about self-acceptance.

 Yes, I agree that you should have confidence in yourself and love yourself because it sets the foundation of your life and the choices and decisions you ultimately make.

-But the one thing you have to realise is that self-confidence is the fuel you need to want to change.
+But the one thing you have to realize is that self-confidence is the fuel you need to want to change.